seanhess/sublime-typescript/README.md

 Sublime-Typescript
 ==================

-THIS PLUGIN IN NOT MAINTAINED.
+THIS PLUGIN IS NOT MAINTAINED.
 I recommend using https://github.com/Railk/T3S

 A Sublime Text plugin for the Typescript language.